Jira chatbot: The complete guide to automating your service desk

 A chatbot is only as useful as the information it can access.
 To give accurate answers, it needs to learn from your company’s specific documents and data.
 This information usually lives in a few key places:

 • Confluence: For most teams in the Atlassian world, Confluence is the main source of truth.
-It’s where your official documentation and how-to articles are stored.
+It's a mature, reliable platform where your official documentation and how-to articles are stored.

 • Existing Jira Tickets: This is where the real magic happens.
 The best chatbots can analyze thousands of your past tickets to learn how your team actually talks and solves problems.
 It’s a goldmine of real-world solutions.